What’s the consulting fit interview?

 Use the right resources

-CaseCoach’s Interview Prep Course provides all the resources candidates need to prepare the fit interviews.
-The course includes 4 comprehensive fit interview training videos covering how to introduce yourself and prepare your motivation, as well as how to pitch your achievements (e.g.m as required in McKinsey’s PEI).
-The course also provides 10 fit interview video examples featuring real undergrads, MBAs, PhDs, and experienced hire candidates who went on to join top firms, with detailed analyses of their performance.
+CaseCoach’s Fit Interview Prep Course, included in our Consulting Interview Prep Toolkit, provides all the resources you need to prepare for the fit interview.
+It includes video classes covering how to introduce yourself, present your track record and motivation, and demonstrate your abilities.
+The course also provides 9 fit interview video examples featuring real undergrads, MBAs, PhDs, and experienced candidates who went on to join top firms, with detailed analyses of their performance.

 CaseCoach’s team of coaches are former consultants and interviewers, handpicked from among the alumni of top firms such as McKinsey, BCG, and Bain.
-They are available to deliver fit interview coaching and mock fit interviews in a realistic setting to put candidates’ preparation to the test, providing the personal feedback and practical advice needed to ace your fit interviews.
+They are available to deliver fit and Personal Experience Iinterview coaching in a realistic setting to put candidates’ preparation to the test, providing the personal feedback and practical advice needed to ace these interviews.